SoftwareHeritage/swh-deposit/docs/getting-started.md

   etc...)
 It also explains the deposit identifier to be 9 (which is useful for the remaining example).

-Note: As the deposit is in `ready-for-checks` status, you cannot actually update anything after this query.
+Note: As the deposit is in `deposited` status, you cannot actually update anything after this query.
 Well, the client can try, but it will be answered with a 403 forbidden answer.

 ### Multi-steps deposit